 - Ablation therapy, such as radiofrequency ablation and cryoablation, uses extreme heat or cold energy to destroy tumor tissue, control symptoms and shrink a tumor.

 - When bones are weakened by a sarcoma, they can be reinforced through traditional surgical methods or a less invasive method that uses acrylic bone cement.

 For many patients, the most effective treatment plan includes some combination of surgical, medical, interventional and radiation therapies.
 The physicians in our program are completely up to date on the most effective combination therapies for different types of sarcoma and the best ways to coordinate these treatments.

-Many treatment options are available for patients with spinal tumors.
-At Froedtert & the Medical College of Wisconsin, a multidisciplinary group of musculoskeletal tumor specialists meets weekly to discuss patients and ensure that an individualized plan for each patient is determined to optimize outcome.
+Many treatment options are available for patients with spine tumors.
+Our multidisciplinary group of musculoskeletal tumor specialists meets weekly to discuss patients and ensure that an individualized plan for each patient is determined to optimize outcome.

 Virtual Visits Are Available